ASU-VDA-Lab/ASP-DAC24-Tutorial/README.md

 #### Demo 2

 The second demo shows the Python APIs used in two ML EDA applications.
 The first is for IR drop prediction.
-The script creates a power map within OpenROAD Python interpreter and perforamcce inference using U-Net model.
+The script creates a power map within OpenROAD Python interpreter and performance inference using U-Net model.
 The second shows the use of Python APIs with an RL gate sizing framework.
-The GNN takes an action to update the size of the netlist in the OpenROAD database and uses OpenROAD timer to estimate the reward.
+The GNN takes an action to update the size of the netlist in the OpenROAD database (OpenDB) and uses OpenROAD timer (OpenSTA) to estimate the reward.

 To run the image-based static IR Drop prediction prediction using OpenROAD Python: